Change Management Job Description: Roles and Responsibilities

 The ECAB is a smaller body within the CAB that deals specifically with emergency changes.
 (Emergency changes are one of three change types according to ITIL.)
 When the emergency change request is raised, the change manager must conduct a thorough analysis and evaluation before finalizing a decision together with the CAB.

 A dedicated ECAB body ensures that the necessary resources and expertise within the CAB is available to make the right decision at the right time.
-The ECAB is responsible for performing activities as similar to the CAB but focused primarily on emergency changes.
+The ECAB is responsible for performing activities similar to the CAB but focused primarily on emergency changes.
 These include:

 Change process owner